threedslider/blackdot-b/Readme.md

 Blackdot
 -------------

 Blackdot is the free and open source 3D creation suite based from Blender v.
-4.1.1 and it is inspired from Softimage XSI.
+4.1.1 (updated to 4.2) and it is inspired from Softimage XSI.
 It supports the entirety of the 3D pipeline-modeling, rigging, animation, simulation, rendering, compositing, motion tracking and video editing.

 Plan for adding/improving to Blackdot